EskayYew/CG3002-T13-AY1819/Dance classifier/Trial Deployment/README.txt

-THIS IS A TRIAL DEPLOYMENT.
-Only has some data from KYLE and DARREN.

 IMPORTANT THINGS TO TAKE NOTE

-1. Sensors are to be read at 30Hz.
+1. Sensors are to be read at 50Hz.
-2. Window Size is 3 seconds long - i.e. 90 datapoints.
+2. Window Size is 3 seconds long - i.e. 150 datapoints.
 3. POWER SENSOR DATA SHOULD NOT BE INCLUDED IN THE WINDOW FED TO THE MODEL.

 HOW TO USE